 Anna arrived and we were soon set to go. “oops… I need to get some headache tablets” I remembered, then glanced at myself in the mirror.
 This should be good!
 So there I stood in the chemist, nobody saying a word about how I looked… but there was an air of sympathy for the poor afflicted person standing before them, that is until I broke the ice and apologised for my rather strange appearance but I was heading down to the Zombie Walk.
 After that, they were very chatty, once their discomfort at what had just walked in their shop was over.
 Even the customers suddenly became chatty finally realising that I wasn’t a dangerously deluded person.
 And then there was the lovely guy who pulled up alongside Anna, wound down his window and in a really concerned voice asked if she was alright.
 I guess other drivers aren’t used to people driving around with blood all over their faces!
 It is also good to know that there are still people out there that would do this.

 Finally, we made it to the City and quickly located the start of the Zombie Walk and joined a very large crowd of the Undead, who were waiting to shuffle off on their journey through the streets of Adelaide.
-The police were also waiting… just to make sure that no zombies got too much out of control and decided to eat the rather nervous looking people in their cars that had accidentally got caught up in the parade.
-The Zombies streamed passed, including mini Zombies, the Zombie Jesus, the Zombie brides even the Zombie dog.
+The police were also waiting… just to make sure that no zombies got too much out of control and decided to eat the rather nervous-looking people in their cars that had accidentally got caught up in the parade.
+The Zombies streamed past, including mini Zombies, the Zombie Jesus, the Zombie brides even the Zombie dog.
 Most scary of all would have to be the blue Zombie Smurfs!
 Most entertaining… well the prize would definitely have to be shared by the Zombie mime-artist and the band of escaped convicts who had their own dance routine.
 The police needn’t have worried though, the Zombies had obviously fed well before their take-over and so didn’t harass the onlookers too much.

 This is the first Zombie Walk that I have been on and I have to say… it definitely won’t be my last.
 It was a great event with an even greater atmosphere and a lot of fun.
 If you haven’t done one before, it is worth making the effort to dress up and get down there for next time!
-You may even get as lucky as I did, and on your drive home get pulled over for the first time in years at a breathalizer station and have to explain to a very concerned police officer that no… you hadn’t been beaten up and the blood pouring out of the bandages wasn’t real… honest!
+You may even get as lucky as I did, and on your drive home get pulled over for the first time in years at a breathalyzer station and have to explain to a very concerned police officer that no… you hadn’t been beaten up and the blood pouring out of the bandages wasn’t real… honest!
 He laughed and said, “sorry… even Zombies have to be breathalysed”.
 As you can see here I sit laughing too… I was